-Why Chime is A Good Alternative
+Why Chime is A Good Alternative to Traditional Bank Accounts

-The totally free checking account offered from Chime is the real deal.
+The free checking account offered from Chime is the real deal.
 It doesn’t have the same fees that most major banks impose, letting you have more freedom with your money.
 There are no more fees that will burden you and you get to be more wise in your spending habits with the help of its mobile banking app.
 Unlike traditional banks, Chime’s service is strictly online which means it’s very accessible and easier especially for young professionals.

 Checking Accounts in the Modern Age

-A recent survey concluded that 4 out 10 Americans use mobile banking and 26% of banking consumers use their mobile phones for this kind of purpose.
+A recent survey concluded that 4 out 10 Americans use mobile banking and 26% of bank consumers use their mobile phones for this kind of purpose.
 In the same survey, it also showed that almost half of young Americans gravitate towards the use of mobile banking and even people over 65 years old have chosen online banking as their preferred method.
 The rise of technology has really made a great impact on how we live and that includes our banking preferences.
 Which is why Chime is perfect for Americans who rely on mobile banking.
 With only a few clicks, you could already manage your finances no matter when and where you are.

 Chime Checking Accounts Operate Entirely Online

 Because of its strictly online platform, Chime lets you take care of your banking from anywhere and at any time.
-You can monitor your account 24/7.
+You can monitor your checking account 24/7.
 Also, Chime Account offers an early direct deposit feature in which you can receive your salary money two days earlier than the actual pay date.
 You don’t have to worry about waiting for your paycheck to come in the mail.
 It also saves you time and effort from enduring long lines at the bank.

-Chime is a great alternative for consumers who are not very keen on spending more money on ridiculous banking fees.
+Chime is a great alternative for consumers who are not very keen on spending more money on ridiculous bank fees.
 With Chime, you can enjoy the same benefits as checking accounts from major banks without drowning yourself in checking account fees.

-A totally free checking account sounds amazing.
+A free checking account sounds amazing.
 So, are you ready for your own free checking account?
 Here’s how:

 - Apply for a Chime Spending Account.